The White Peak

 My guideline was the smaller Reap Hill Clough, just north, where I expected to have to freelance a few hundred metres to join the Kirklees Way, but others have done this before, and a thin track led me quickly there.
 An old cart-track, deeply rutted by the tracks of old quarry wagons, took me up to the main road, and a pretty little track from there towards Meltham, though there’s a scruffy and steep section later, on the town’s outskirts.

 Kerry joined me here as planned.
-I rather hoped to be able to dump my bag into her partner Grant’s car, but he was long gone.
+I rather hoped to be able to dump my bag into her then partner Grant’s car, as the next stage would set off from Meltham so didn’t need the extra few miles of walking, but that was apparently not their plan.
 Never mind.
-We set off by the old rail track, crossed into Honley Woods via the local tip, and then took a pretty but damp cow meadow into Netherton.
+We set off by an old rail track, crossed into Honley Woods via the local tip, and then took a pretty but damp cow meadow into Netherton.
 A quick up here, and a steep little lane took us down into Armitage Bridge, just a few yards from a house with a proper roof.

 Limestone Way followed to Castleton (two minor deviations: Bonsall Mines, via SK 267575; departure from Monyash, via SK 146668)